LTC Beau G. Carroll

-LTC Berg holds a Bachelor of Science in American Politics from the United States Military Academy at West Point and a Master of Arts in Global Affairs from Yale University.
+LTC Carroll holds a Bachelor of Science in American Politics from the United States Military Academy at West Point and a master's in military Operational Art and Science from Air University.

 CSM John H. Frey III